rsksmart/devportal-1.0/rif/relay/operator-manual.md

 ## Hardware requirements

-These are the minimum requirements that must be met to run an RIF Relay Server:
+These are the minimum requirements that must be met to run a RIF Relay Server:

 - 2 cores
 - 4 GB RAM